29.11.02

 Info in Your In-Box: These 15 mailing lists and online newsletters deliver tech news and tips right to you - for free

-Anti-Leech: Anti-Theft campaign This campaign was started to make people aware of the problems related to using programs that block ads, pop ups and cookies.
+This campaign was started to make people aware of the problems related to using programs that block ads, pop ups and cookies.

 Oversimulated Suburbia: The Sims, the blockbuster computer game, is going online, and boy, would Tocqueville have enjoyed being around to see what happens.
 Here is what Middle America longs to do: play house.